 Like this post?
 Help us by sharing it!

-Good question; everyone swoons when autumn in Japan explodes and its leaves burst into their fierce reds and golds – that’s a given.
-With a country so vast and diverse however, how the devil are you supposed to choose where you want to experience it?
+Good question.
+Everyone swoons when autumn in Japan explodes and its leaves burst into their fierce reds and golds – that’s a given.
+With a country so vast and diverse however, how are you supposed to choose where you want to experience it?
 Japan is so huge that autumn even begins at different times across the country.
 To help you surmount this agonising conundrum and make the most of the season, we’ve shaken down our travel experts for their finest titbits of autumnal wisdom.

 Hit the North